NervanaSystems/ngraph/doc/sphinx/source/core/passes/passes.rst

 #.
 Create a "pass manager" object.
 #.
 Populate it with the desired pass(es).
 #.
-Pass to it a pointer to your unoptimized graph, and it’ll return a pointer
+Invoke the pass manager with a pointer to your unoptimized graph, and it’ll return a pointer
    to an optimized graph.

-nGraph Core includes a large library of hardware-agnostic passes -- passes useful for almost any kind of hardware backend.
-Some of these passes should be familiar to people who are comfortable with classical compiler designs.
+nGraph Core includes a large library of hardware-agnostic passes useful for almost any kind of hardware backend.
+Some of these passes are likely familiar to people who are comfortable with classical compiler designs.
 Others, like the reshape/transpose elimination and sinking passes, are quite specific to deep learning.